2 Days in Venice – An Itinerary for the Best Things to Do in Venice

 Doing the boat rides to and from Lido (where I actually stayed) where one of the best things because you can take more beautiful pictures from within the boat.

 Lido has also a beach and some more cafes, hotels, and shops and is worth to be visited.
 It takes about 20 minutes to get there and you will see a completely different side of “Venice”.

 When I visited a few years ago, I did not know about Burano, close to Venice.
 You might have seen these extremely colorful houses on social media and if you have time I recommend visiting Burano.
-I for myself cannot wait to visit Venice again – and then also to head to Burano.

 Venice is known as a great place for love birds and honeymoons.
 Without a doubt, Venice is a very romantic destination and perfect for a quick get-away for couples.